My Automated Content Pipeline

 Film

 Manual StepInternal.
 The only manual step.
-I film the batch on a dedicated production workstation.
-Raw clips transfer to the cloud automatically.
+William films two takes in one batch — the 15-second intro and the body.
+Raw clips sync to the cloud automatically.

 •The only step in the pipeline that requires human action

-•Raw clips sync to iCloud automatically after filming wraps
+•Raw clips sync to iCloud raw/ automatically after filming wraps

 The only step in the pipeline that requires human action.
 Everything before and after is automated.

-•Auto-fires when a raw clip lands in iCloud raw/ (launchd WatchPaths + settle + iCloud-download-readiness gate); posts status to Slack on every fire
+•Auto-fires when raw clips land in iCloud raw/ (launchd WatchPaths + settle + iCloud-download-readiness gate); posts status to Slack on every fire

 Upload & Schedule

-•Push content: each clip stays on its scheduled slot, fired by the host platform on the calendar day
+•Push content: each post stays on its scheduled slot, fired by the host platform on the calendar day

 Generate Post Copy